 Bake the crust for 10 minutes at 350F degrees.
 Remove from the oven.

 Add the butternut squash and tart filling ingredients to a bowl and whisk to blend.
-Pour the wet tart ingredients over the half-baked crust and bake for another 20 minutes
+Pour the wet tart ingredients over the half-baked crust and bake for 20 minutes.

 Tools You Need To Make This Butternut Squash Tart Recipe: